cryptpad/cryptpad/docs/cryptpad-docker.md

 # Cryptpad Docker Image

 - Ready for use with traffic
-- Using github master for now, release 0.3.0 too old
+- Built from current working directory
 - Creating customize folder
 - Adding config.js to customize folder
-- Persistance for datastore and customize folder
+- Persistence for datastore and customize folder

 ## Run